University

 Aeleise Harris, Whitney Young High School, gold medal, dance

-Ashley Jackson, Chicago High School for Agricultural Sciences, silver medal, dance
+Ashley Jackson, Chicago High School for Agricultural Sciences, silver

 Leigh Davenport, Whitney Young High School, bronze medal, dance